brysiukaudio/BADSPEngine/BADSPEngine/ReadMe.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : BADSPEngine Project Overview
+    STATIC LIBRARY : BADSPEngine Project Overview
 ========================================================================

-AppWizard has created this BADSPEngine DLL for you.
+AppWizard has created this BADSPEngine library project for you.

-This file contains a summary of what you will find in each of the files that make up your BADSPEngine application.
+No source files were created as part of your project.

 BADSPEngine.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.